Free Grant Writing Workshop in Fresno

 Free Workshop, Introduction to Grant Writing

-Sierra Nevada Alliance is Hosting a Sierra Nevada Conservancy Grant Writing Workshop at June Lakes Community Center August 21st and 22nd from 9:00-3:00.
+Sierra Nevada Alliance and San Joaquin River Conservancy are Hosting a Sierra Nevada Conservancy Grant Writing Workshop at the San Joaquin River Conservancy office in Fresno February 13th and 14th from 9:00-3:00.

 The Sierra Nevada Conservancy (SNC) looks to the organizations, agencies, and local governments in the Region to help achieve its vision for the future: “the magnificent Sierra Nevada Region enjoys outstanding environmental, economic, and social health, with vibrant communities and landscapes sustained for future generations.”
 You are our partners and we want to help you obtain funding to achieve these goals!